CSElonewolf/CSElonewolf/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I'm Currectly working as a <b>Full Stack Developer intern</b> at <b>National Programme on Technology Enhanced Learning(NPTEL, India)</b> \
+💡 &nbsp; I'm Currectly working as a <b>Full Stack Developer Python(Flask), Angular, GCP</b> at <b> Indian Institute of Technology, Madras </b> \
-🎓 &nbsp;I'm graduating with B.tech Computer Science and Engineering from Government College of Engineering and Textile Technology, Berhampore in <b>2023</b>.\
+🎓 &nbsp;I have graduated with B.tech Computer Science and Engineering from Government College of Engineering and Textile Technology, Berhampore in <b>2023</b>.\
 🌱 &nbsp;I'm on track for learning more about <b>Full stack Web Development, Systems Design, Devops and Cloud Architecture</b>.\
 ✍️ &nbsp;In my free time, I pursue technical Blog Writing as hobbies/side hustles and like to mentor juniors.\
 💬 &nbsp;Feel free to reach out to me for collaboration, or just for some interesting discussion over DS & Algorithm questions.\
 ✉️ &nbsp;You can shoot me an email at devkantgorai1@gmail.com !
-I'll try to respond as soon as I can.\
+Being a FTE at IITM it might take a while to respond back\
 📄 &nbsp;Please have a look at my [Résumé](https://drive.google.com/file/d/1KlFoPZfKkNO3X5AKYaBz_3r-LCd5XhoV/view?usp=sharing) for more details about me.
 I'm open to feedback and suggestions!

 ### 🤝 &nbsp;Find out more about me & feel free to connect with me here: